refinedev/coding-cat-demo/README.md

 The source code for the minimal admin panel app built during  [Code with Coding Cat](https://www.youtube.com/watch?v=gQt2km2ZtSw) podcast session.

+Checkout the live demo of the application [here](https://coding-cat-demo.netlify.app/).

 ## Try this example on your local

 ```bash